Nathaniel-St-S/dotfiles/README.md

 # 🗃️ dotfiles — My Configs, Backed Up with Stow
-  -Follow this video for advice [Setup Tutorial](https://www.youtube.com/watch?v=y6XCebnB9gs)
+  -Follow this video for advice: [Setup Tutorial](https://www.youtube.com/watch?v=y6XCebnB9gs)

 My personal dotfiles repo!
 This is where I version-control the configuration files that customize my development environment.
 Everything here is managed using [GNU Stow](https://www.gnu.org/software/stow/) to keep things clean, modular, and easily symlinked to my `$HOME` directory.